The DNA and Tissue Collection

 The great majority of these DNA samples are of high molecular weight and reasonable concentration.
 As noted in the quality column, some are degraded, others are dilute either due to the preservation and storage techniques of some source material (e.g. herbarium specimens) or other intrinsic factors that inhibit extraction of high-quality DNA from particular species.
 We thus make no claims about the quality or concentration of these samples nor how these samples can be used (degraded samples are not suitable for AFLP, for example).
 Generally, extracted DNA samples are reasonably free of RNA and Taq-inhibitory chemistry, but in some cases further cleaning and concentration by means of a silica-based column may be necessary before amplification can be achieved.
 We are happy to advise about any problems that might be encountered.
 The amount of DNA sent is suitable for PCR-based techniques (typically about 25 µl).
 If you require a greater amount, this may be possible, contact us (email@example.com) to discuss this.
 Should a sample be unavailable in our collection, but available elsewhere in other Kew collections, you may request a sample to be extracted.
 Contact the team directly (firstname.lastname@example.org) to discuss your requirements.

-For species listed by CITES, we are unable to accept orders from institutions which are not CITES registered and from countries without a CITES authority.
+Please note: For species listed by CITES, we are unable to accept requests from institutions which are not CITES registered and from countries without a CITES authority.